3 The global carbon budget

 As challenging as it was to locate the “missing C sink” in the terrestrial biosphere in the 1990s (see above), it remains a great challenge to locate the C sink within the terrestrial biosphere and attribute it to processes.
 Three processes are considered to be particularly influential for the terrestrial C balance, and they each affect ecosystems’ C balances in different regions across the globe - land use change, the relief of temperature limitations on photosynthesis and growth, and the CO2 fertilization effect.

-The land C balance from land use change is the net of a flux to the atmosphere due to deforestation and a flux from the atmosphere to the land biosphere due to regrowth after deforestation.
+The land C balance from land use change is the net sum of a flux to the atmosphere due to deforestation and a flux from the atmosphere to the land biosphere due to regrowth after deforestation.
 Land use change trends are very different across regions globally.
-While large C losses due to land use change are currently occurring in the tropics, northern extra-tropical regions generally gain C as forests are recovering from more intense wood harvesting in the past - prior the the mid-20th century.
-Chapter 14 delves deeper into the role of land use change on the carbon cycle and climate.
+While large C losses due to land use change are currently occurring in the tropics, northern extra-tropical regions generally gain C as forests are recovering from more intense wood harvesting in the past - prior the mid-20th century.
+Chapter 10 delves deeper into the role of land use change on the carbon cycle and climate.
 The net C flux from land use change is accounted for in the global carbon budget by the term \(E_\mathrm{LUC}\) (Equation 3.6) and should reflect also effects by C accumulation in recovering forests.
 However, past land use changes are uncertain and the impact of pre-1950 wood harvesting in temperate regions may be underestimated by models that supply estimates for \(E_\mathrm{LUC}\). \(S_\mathrm{land}\), when defined as the budget residual, may thus be driven by the C sink in recovering forests.
 A recent estimate suggests that about a quarter of the land sink, or 1.3 PgC yr-1, is due to recovery from past forest disturbances (fire, wind, and wood harvesting) (Pugh et al. 2019).

 Warming trends due to anthropogenic climate change are relieving temperature limitations on photosynthesis and tree growth, enabling an extension of the growing season (Ruehr et al. 2023), and an expansion of forest areas and vegetation greenness in high northern latitudes - as sensed from space (T. F. Keenan and Riley 2018).
 The associated land C sink, as the one driven by forest recovery from past land use change, is located in the northern extra-tropics.

 Rising atmospheric CO2 stimulates leaf-level photosynthetic rates.
 The additional C assimilated likely drives increases in ecosystem C storage.
 However, a multitude of processes and ecosystem feedbacks are involved and affect the link between the leaf-level CO2-fertilization of photosynthesis and ecosystem-level C storage (nutrient limitation, tree longevity reduction due to accelerated growth, soil organic C loss due to plant-soil interactions).
-Free-Air-CO2-Experiments, where plots of outdoor growing vegetation are exposed to elevated CO2 during multiple years indicate a stimulation of photosynthesis and growth, but evidence for gains in biomass and soil C stocks is mixed.
+Free-Air-CO2-Experiments, where plots of outdoor growing vegetation are exposed to elevated CO2 during multiple years, indicate a stimulation of photosynthesis and growth, but evidence for gains in biomass and soil C stocks is mixed.
 Yet, C gains in mature forest growth, biomass, and ecosystem C stocks are documented and, particularly in the tropics, CO2-fertilization appears to be the main driver of this trend.
 This is consistent with Dynamic Global Vegetation Models that attribute about 60-85% of the total land sink to CO2-fertilization (Schimel, Stephens, and Fisher 2015; Trevor F. Keenan et al. 2016).
 Published review studies (Ruehr et al. 2023; Walker et al. 2021) provide a more detailed account of the complex role of CO2-fertilization in driving the land C sink.

 Theory suggests that the CO2 effect on photosynthesis should be higher under warm than under cold temperatures.
 Therefore, a CO2-driven land sink should be strongest in the tropics.
 As mentioned above, a C sink that is driven predominantly by either growing season extensions and cold limitation reliefs or by recovery from past land use change would be located mainly in the northern extra-tropics.
 How to discriminate between these drivers and their associated C sink regions?
 Once more, atmospheric CO2 measurements provide a constraint.
 While the total terrestrial C sink is relatively well-constrained through the global carbon budget, contributions from the tropics (and southern hemisphere) vs. the northern extra-tropics requires an additional constraint.
 Atmospheric CO2 measurements, in combination with known CO2 sources and their location and with atmospheric transport fields (atmospheric inversions) enable a split of the global land C sink into contribution from the two regions, while their sum is constrained by the global carbon budget.
 This approach is visualized in Figure 3.5.
 The combination of the two constraints indicates that model simulations where the CO2-fertilization effect was “turned off” tend to be outside the range of plausible combinations of tropical and northern-extratropical land C sinks.
 This indicates the importance of a strong CO2-fertilization-driven C sink in the tropics.
 Hence, the hypothesis that the land C sink is driven exclusively by forest recovery from past land use and the extension of the growing season in cold-limited regions of the northern extra-tropics is not compatible with the C budget and the inter-hemispheric split of land C uptake inferred from atmospheric inversions.